Private 1:1 Physiotherapy in North Tel Aviv · No referral needed · Book an assessment →

 IT Band Syndrome: Why the Standard Treatment Often Fails

 Iliotibial Band Syndrome produces lateral knee pain at a characteristic "pain mile" — a fixed distance after which pain reliably appears.
-The true mechanism is compression, not friction (Falvey et al., BJSM 2010): a fat pad between the IT band and the lateral epicondyle is compressed as the knee passes through 30° flexion.
-The IT band does not lengthen meaningfully — which is why foam rolling and stretching provide only temporary relief at best.
+The mechanism is compression, not friction (Fairclough et al., J Anat 2006): a richly innervated, vascularised layer of fat between the IT band and the lateral epicondyle is compressed against the epicondyle at about 30° of knee flexion.
+The IT band is anchored to the femur and does not lengthen meaningfully — which is why foam rolling and stretching provide only temporary relief at best.

 What doesn't work for ITBS: IT band stretching, prolonged foam rolling on the lateral thigh.
 What works: Gluteus medius strengthening + reducing hip adduction angle during running + increasing cadence by 5-10%.